-As the term comes to an end, there’s one way to boost your final marks that you may not be thinking of right now: participation.
+Now that we're halfway through Term 1, there’s a way to boost your final marks that you may not have been thinking of: participation.

-Because it’s March, you’re probably focused on completing papers, finishing up projects, and mapping out your study plan for exams.
+Because it's October, you’re probably focused on midterms, writing papers, and keeping up with readings.
 I’m here to remind you that participation can count for a lot in some classes, and a good participation mark can be the difference between one grade and the next.

-If you haven’t participated much yet this term, this is your chance to squeeze in those extra coveted marks.
-Here is a quick and dirty guide to participating in class.
+If you haven’t participated much yet this term, you still have time to squeeze in those extra coveted marks.
+Here is a quick and dirty guide to participating in class:

 Tips to get you started